adsp-polito/2024-P9-RAG-MARCO/README.md

 - `--positive_tendency`: The tendency to choose positive samples over negative samples.
 - `--preferred_total`: Total number of positive/negative chosen samples for contrastive loss.

-Note: You can omit any arguments to use their default values.

 ## Objectives